 The independent contractor relationship can provide advantages to both businesses and workers, and many contractors are classified properly.
 Some businesses, however, knowingly misclassify employees as independent contractors as a way to reduce labor costs and avoid legal responsibilities.
 This has led to problems such as a reduction in wage and hour protections for workers, lower tax revenues, and an uneven playing field for employers who properly classify workers.

 Because no single test exists to determine whether a worker is an employee or an independent contractor, the issue is a complicated one that continually arises in government enforcement actions as well as class action lawsuits.
-Workers who feel they have been misclassified as independent contractors can join together and file a lawsuit against their employer seeking compensation for unpaid wages and other job-related benefits.
+Workers who feel they have been misclassified as independent contractors can file a lawsuit against their employer seeking compensation for unpaid wages and other job-related benefits.

 If you feel that you’ve been wrongly classified as an independent contractor, ClassAction.com can help.
 Schedule a free case review to learn your legal options.